 The Jodi Graham Foundation is a not-for-profit organization and was federally incorporated in 2013.
-The foundation was created to promote awareness of Traumatic Brain Injuries (TBI).
+The foundation was created to educate and bring awareness of Acquired Brain Injuries (ABI) and Traumatic Brain Injuries (TBI).

 On May 18th, 2006 life as I knew it changed forever.
 I was in a horrific car accident, the passenger in a t-bone collision, and suffered a severe Traumatic Brain Injury.
 Doctors thought I was going to die...I didn't!
 The doctors thought I'd live out my life in a vegetative state...I'm not!